Hirsutism can't be cured, but there are treatments to help control the condition.

 Eflornithine acts on your hair follicles (the small hole in your skin that an individual hair grows out of) to prevent hair growth.
 You should notice an effect within six to eight weeks.
 If no benefit is seen after four months, treatment will be stopped.

-If eflornithine works then you will need to continue using it, as hair growth will return around eight weeks after you stop using it.
+If eflornithine works you will need to continue using it, as hair growth will return around eight weeks after you stop using it.

 Eflornithine is not suitable if you are pregnant or breastfeeding.